Reward & Recognition Procedure

 7.3.1 These may be awarded where an employee:

-7.3.2 One-off or non-consolidated payments are normally paid with the December or August salary at a rate agreed annually by the Panel.
+7.3.2 One-off non-consolidated payments are normally paid with the August salary at a rate agreed annually by the Panel.
 Awards will normally be in the range £500-£1000.
 Awards may be made on a pro-rata basis for part-time staff as deemed appropriate.

 7.3.4 The Reward Panel will take account of all awards given to individual applicants over the preceding three years when making its decisions.